Elevating your Alumni Program

-New customers launching an Alumni Group for their prior employees often make an early decision to exclude pools of people from the program before launch.
+New customers launching an Alumni Group for their former employees often make an early decision to exclude pools of people from the program before launch.

 What Is An Alumni Group